NikhilAnkola/DripShip/README.md

 - Experience login attempt limiting after multiple failed attempts
 - Navigate through animated product gallery with pagination

-The project simulates the foundation of a dropshipping/e-commerce platform where users can browse and manage products before future expansion into supplier integration, payment systems, and order management.
+The project provides a strong foundation for a scalable e-commerce platform where users can securely browse products, manage carts, and interact with a full-stack shopping system built on MERN architecture.

 ---